okazaki0/pyfed/README.md

 2. Launch the training: `python run/network/main.py [arguments]`
 3. Get the results

-Par default, all arguments have default values.
-How, these arguments should be set to the desired settings.
+All arguments have default values.
+However, these arguments should be set to the desired settings.

 ### Launch the Workers